Sacramento Dog Bite Attorney

 When a dog is responsible for scratching or knocking over a victim, other laws may come into play.
 The same is true for those bitten by a dog that is carrying out military or police work.

 However, you shouldn’t give up your right to file a personal injury lawsuit just because you’re confused about dog bite laws.
-Our Sacramento dog bite injury attorneys can help you understand what steps you can take after a dog attack.
+Our Sacramento dog bite attorneys can help you understand what steps you can take after a dog attack.

 Are Dog Bites Common Injuries to Children